SiddarthAA/TraceX/README.md

 # Aerospace Requirements Traceability Engine

-A comprehensive end-to-end requirements traceability system for aerospace applications.
+A Comprehensive end-to-end requirements traceability system for aerospace applications.
 This system traces from system-level requirements down to code variables, identifies gaps, and provides LLM-powered reasoning for incomplete or missing links.

 ## Features